 If you’re a poet, what is your top tip for an aspiring writer?
 What made the biggest difference in your journey?

-Guest post contributed by Jacqui Murray.
+This guest post was contributed by Jacqui Murray.
 Jacqui is the author of the popular Building a Midshipman and is the author/editor of dozens of books on integrating tech into education, an Amazon Vine Voice book reviewer, a columnist for Examiner.com and TeachHUB, and Editorial Review Board member for Journal for Computing Teachers.
 You can find her book on her publisher’s website, Structured Learning.